MadSciencist/NastyGame/README.md

 Repository for an fun project, which is agar.io type game.
-It is fun project to learn some technologies, especially backend.
+The main goal of this is to learn some technologies, especially backend.

 ### Finished project is going to use: